Brought to you by Random House Children’s Books

 - Magic Tree House Merlin Missions: More challenging adventures for the experienced Magic Tree House reader.

-- Magic Tree House Super Editions: Longer and more dangerous adventure with Jack and Annie.
+- Magic Tree House Super Editions: Longer and more dangerous adventures with Jack and Annie.

 - Magic Tree House Fact Trackers: Nonfiction companions to your favorite Magic Tree House adventures.